yasiryagi/helpdesk/README.md

 - [Troubleshooting](#troubleshooting)

 # Overview
-This repo contains a current and verbose guide to setup our software, and take on the active roles on our platform.
-If you have a question, we encourage you to make an [Issue](/issues)!
+This repo contains detailed guides and help for user to interact with our current [testnet](http://testnet.joystream.org/).

 # Contribute
-If you find something that is wrong or missing, please make an `Issue`, or better yet, make a `PR` to help us improve!
+If you find something that is wrong or missing, please make an [Issue](/issues), or better yet, fork the repo and make a [PR](https://github.com/Joystream/helpdesk/pulls) to help us improve!
+It might even qualify for a [reward](#builders-and-bug-reporters).

 # Get Paid to Participate
 Some of the roles will be compensated in [Monero](https://www.getmonero.org/).
 Our philosophy behind the choice of paying for participation is outlined in [this](https://blog.joystream.org/pay-for-play/) blog post.
 Information about the current incentive structure can be found in the list of [Active Roles](#active-roles) below.

 ## How it Works
+**Note**
+After introducing `Memberships` to the platform, we found it to be confusing to have a concept of both `Accounts` and `Memberships`.
+We are in the process of renaming the `Accounts` to the `Keys`, but there are still traces of `Account` showing up.

-Note that in order for us know what address to pay, you must tie your Joystream address to your monero address.
+In order for us know what address to pay, you must tie your Joystream address to your monero address.
 The easiest way to do this is in the `My memo` tab under the `My Keys` sidebar.

 ```
 # Only the part in the line below goes in the memo: